nguyenkhois/command-handling/README.md

 ```

 ### Command line structure
-The simple command line structure that is used in this package:
+The simple command line structure that is used in this library:

 `$ command [-option][--alias] [--sub-option] [argument]`